isomerpages/enterprisesg-switch/index.md

           description: Experience SG's startup scene
           url: /2023/programmes/at-one-north/
   - infopic:
-      title: Apply to Asia's most excting deep tech startup competition
+      title: Are you ready to meet fellow innovators at SWITCH?
-      subtitle: SLINGSHOT 2023
+      subtitle: SWITCH 2023 Highlights
-      description: Up to SGD$200,000 in grant prizes and the chance to anchor yourself in Singapore and get immersed in one of the world’s top innovation nodes!
+      description: Experience the pulse of innovation and the vibrancy of global startup culture at SWITCH.
+Happening at Sands Expo & Convention from 31 Oct–2 Nov 2023.
-      button: LEARN MORE
+      button: Learn more
-      url: /2023/programmes/slingshot/apply/
+      url: /2023/flagship
-      image: /images/winnerr.png
+      image: /images/Global Innovation Movement.jpg
-      alt: SLINGSHOT 2022 Grand Winner
+      alt: SWITCH Connects you globally
+  - infopic:
+      title: Get your tickets to SWITCH 2023
+      subtitle: Info
+      description: Find out if the FREE Trade Pass or SWITCH Beyond Conference Pass better suits your objectives for being at SWITCH.
+Either way, there's something for everyone!
+      button: Learn more
+      url: /register
+      image: /images/2023/partner with us networking_ cropped.jpg
+      alt: A group having a discussion.
   - infopic:
       title: Innovation-centric companies partner with SWITCH
       subtitle: PARTNER WITH US